JeVois

 allowquit

 parameter of the Graphical User Interface (you need to turn on showing system parameters first).
-Or you could also start with sudo jevoispro.sh --gui --allowquit
+Or you could also start with jevoispro.sh --gui --allowquit

 which will allow you to exit JeVois software when you press the ESC key.startx